faidfaisal/faidfaisal.github.io/index.md

 ## Advice

+## Continuous Improvement

+# Continuous Improvement

-I am very grateful for the advice, talks, essays, and ideas I have read, watched, and learned from over the years.
-Many of them come from people I deeply admire and have shaped my philosophy, how I approach problems, and how I want to live my life.
-A common theme across all of them is the importance of **continuous improvement**.
+I am grateful for the advice, ideas, and lessons I have learned from books, videos, articles, and conversations over the years.
+Many of these came from people I admire and have helped shape how I think, solve problems, and approach life.

+One idea that appears again and again is **continuous improvement**.

-This aligns closely with the Japanese concept of **Kaizen (改善)** — the practice of making **small, consistent improvements over time**.
-Whether in research, learning, fitness, or life, Kaizen reminds me that meaningful progress comes from steady effort rather than sudden breakthroughs.
-I hope the resources below are helpful to you as well.
+This idea is closely related to the Japanese concept of **Kaizen (改善)**, which emphasizes making small improvements every day.
+Rather than relying on sudden breakthroughs, Kaizen teaches that meaningful progress comes from consistent effort over time.

+Whether in research, engineering, learning, fitness, or personal growth, I believe that becoming just a little better each day can lead to extraordinary outcomes.

+I hope the resources below inspire you as much as they have inspired me.

 * [You and Your Research](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html) — Richard Hamming
 * [The Last Lecture](https://www.youtube.com/watch?v=ji5_MqicxSo) — Randy Pausch